crowdsecurity/crowdsec-docs/crowdsec-docs/docs/notification_plugins/intro.md

 Optional. duration to wait for a response from the plugin before considering this attempt a failure. eg "10s"

-See  definition of alert [here](https://pkg.go.dev/github.com/crowdsecurity/crowdsec@master/pkg/models#Alert).

 You can define other plugin specific fields too. eg `webhook` field for a slack plugin.

 ## Dispatching configuration:

-CrowdSec main process feeds the configuration files to the plugins via GRPC.
+CrowdSec main process feeds the configuration files to the plugins via gRPC.
 It determines where to send the config via the value of `type`  field in config file.

 # Architecture and technical considerations

 ## Architecture

-Under the hood, the main CrowdSec process dispatches the plugins as GRPC services.
+Under the hood, the main CrowdSec process dispatches the plugins as gRPC services.
 This means that plugins can be written in any language.

 Currently only `notification` plugins are supported.
 Whenever CrowdSec receives any alert, if this alert satisfies the owner profile then the same alert will be dispatched to such plugin.

-[See](https://github.com/crowdsecurity/crowdsec/blob/plugins/pkg/protobufs/notifier.proto) the GRPC protocol for `notification` plugins.
+[See](https://github.com/crowdsecurity/crowdsec/blob/plugins/pkg/protobufs/notifier.proto) the gRPC protocol for `notification` plugins.

 ## Plugin Discovery